wandyezj/wandyezj.github.io/docs/_posts/2023-11-04-trends-in-computing.md

 ### Competition

-As these large companies dominant market positions there is increasing pressure (from smaller companies and each other) on governments to pass laws that limit 'anti-competitive' practices and curb abuse.
+As large companies dominate market positions, there is increasing pressure (from smaller companies and each other) on governments to pass laws that limit 'anti-competitive' practices and curb abuse.

 Potential abuses of market position:

-_note_: I use _potential_ because it's ultimately public opinion that determines what constitutes 'abuse'.
+_note_: I use _potential_ because it is ultimately public opinion that determines what constitutes 'abuse'.

 - Requiring customers to purchase everything from a single App Store, and not allowing 3rd party app stores.
     - Apple App Store.